joseguzman1337/tf_rl_tutorial/README.md

 The tutorial can be be viewed here: http://nbviewer.jupyter.org/github/fireeye/tf_rl_tutorial/blob/master/tf_rl_tutorial.ipynb

-Please use the nbviewer link above instead of vieweing the notebook directly from this GitHub repo.
+Please use the nbviewer link above instead of viewing the notebook directly from this GitHub repo.
 The GitHub renderer won't correctly display the images, equations, nor the scatter plot.

 ## Requirements
 * TensorFlow: http://www.tensorflow.org/